Philippine Revolution: Capture of Manila

 By June, U.S. and Filipino forces had taken control of most of the islands, except for the walled city of Intramuros.
 Admiral Dewey and General Merritt were able to work out a bloodless solution with acting governor-general Fermín Jáudenes.
 The negotiating parties made a secret agreement to stage a mock battle in which the Spanish forces would be defeated by the American forces, but the Filipino forces would not be allowed to enter the city.
 This plan minimized the risk of unnecessary casualties on all sides, while the Spanish would also avoid the shame of possibly having to surrender Intramuros to the Filipino forces.

 On the evening of August 12, the Americans notified Aguinaldo to forbid the insurgents under his command from entering Manila without American permission.
-On August 13, unaware of the peace protocol signing, U.S. forces assaulted and captured the Spanish positions in Manila.
+On August 13, unaware of the peace protocol signing, U.S. forces assaulted and captured Spanish positions in Manila.
 While the plan was for a mock battle and simple surrender, the insurgents made an independent attack of their own, which led to confrontations with the Spanish in which some American soldiers were killed and wounded.
 The Spanish formally surrendered Manila to U.S. forces.
 There was some looting by Insurgent forces in portions of the city they occupied.
 Aguinaldo demanded joint occupation of the city, however U.S. commanders pressed Aguinaldo to withdraw his forces from Manila.

 On August 12, 1898, The New York Times reported that a peace protocol had been signed in Washington that afternoon between the U.S. and Spain, suspending hostilities between the two nations.
 The full text of the protocol was not made public until November 5, but Article III read: "The United States will occupy and hold the City, Bay, and Harbor of Manila, pending the conclusion of a treaty of peace, which shall determine the control, disposition, and government of the Philippines."
 After conclusion of this agreement, U.S. President McKinley proclaimed a suspension of hostilities with Spain.
 General Merritt received news of the August 12 peace protocol on August 16, three days after the surrender of Manila.
 Admiral Dewey and General Merritt were informed by a telegram dated August 17 that the president of the United States had directed that the United States should have full control over Manila, with no joint occupation permissible.
 After further negotiations, insurgent forces withdrew from the city on September 15.

 This battle marked the end of Filipino-American collaboration, as the American action of preventing Filipino forces from entering the captured city of Manila was deeply resented by the Filipinos.